The Ultimate Recovery: Cycles of Pain Anchor Biden's Moment

 “’Joe is going to blow it for me,’” Cohen said he thought at the time. “’They’re going to throw us out.’”

-Instead, the Russian “just started laughing,” an acknowledgment, perhaps, that they were all politicians with agendas.
+Instead, the Russian “just started laughing,” an acknowledgement, perhaps, that they were all politicians with agendas.

 BORK, AND BIDEN'S “BIG MISTAKE”